mpchadwick/jekyll-pre-commit/README.md

 Checks that you have not accidentally introduced a duplicate tag.
 For example, if you have posts that are already using "MySQL" as a tag and you attempt to commit a post with the tag "mysql"  (notice the difference in case-sensitivity) you will not be allowed to commit.

+#### NoTodos

+This check ensures that you haven't left and "todos" in your post.
+It does so by doing a case-insensitive check against the entire post content for the string "todo".

 ## Roll Your Own

 You can also add your own checks.
 To do so, create a class in the `Jekyll::PreCommit::Checks` module and and define a `check` method.
 Your class should extend the `Jekyll::PreCommit::Checks::Check` class and return the `@result` instance variable.